On the Impact of Insurance on Households Susceptible to Random Proportional Losses: An Analysis of Poverty Trapping: The Capital Model

-Construction of the capital model follows that of \cite{Article:Kovacevic2011}.
-Consider a household with accumulated capital $(X_t)_{t\geq 0}$.
-Under the basic assumption that the household has no loss experience, their growth in accumulated capital is given by
+The capital of a household follows the model introduced in \cite{Article:Kovacevic2011}.
+Consider a household with accumulated capital $\{X_{0, t}\}_{t\geq 0}$, with the subindex \lq \lq $0$\rq\rq \ connoting here the absence of insurance.
+Under the basic assumption that the household has no loss experience, its growth in accumulated capital is given by